Zhuchengyu04/BFTStore/README.md

 The public interface is in `include/`.
 Callers should not include or rely on the details of any other header files in this package.
 Those internal APIs may be changed without warning.

-Start with example in `example/example.cpp`
+Start with example in `example.cpp`